-Students seeking admission to the Masters program in Classics are advised to contact Dr. Judith Hallett, the Graduate Director (firstname.lastname@example.org), to discuss their level of preparation.
-A bachelor’s degree may not be sufficient if you are not at the advanced level in at least one, and preferably both, of the classical languages.
+Potential applicants should be aware that the focus of our program is advanced study of the classical languages, Latin and ancient Greek.
+A bachelor’s degree may not be sufficient preparation if you are not at the advanced level in at least one, and preferably both, of these languages.
 Students with inadequate background in Latin and/or ancient Greek may be advised to take more courses at the undergraduate level or to enroll in a post-baccalaureate program to develop the necessary proficiency.
 If you are unsure of your readiness and you live in the Washington, D.C. area, you may enroll in one of our advanced courses as a special student.

 The most important components of an application are the college transcript(s), personal statement, writing sample, and letters of recommendation.
 Letters should be from college or university faculty who know you well; at least one should be from a professor who can testify to your proficiency in Latin and/or Greek.
 Applicants to our Masters program are not required to take the Graduate Record Exam but are free to submit scores if they have taken it.

 The University of Maryland’s Graduate School accepts applications through its ApplyYourself/Hobsons application system.
 Before completing the application, applicants are asked to check the Admissions Requirements site for specific instructions.

 As required by the Graduate School, all application materials are to be submitted electronically:

 - Statement of purpose

 - Non-refundable application fee ($75) for each program to which an applicant applies